 This blog discusses financial planning and wealth management topics that can help with money management for individuals, families and small businesses, as part of their overall retirement planning.

-*Key topics will be: Investment Planning, Insurance Planning, Consumer Credit Management, Retirement Planning, Executive Compensation, Business Succession Planning, College Planning, Charitable Giving Strategies, Estate Planning and Investment Tax Strategies.
+*Key topics will be: Investment Planning, Insurance Planning, Consumer Credit Management, Retirement Planning, Executive Compensation, Business Succession Planning, College Planning, Charitable Giving Strategies, Estate Planning, Investment Tax Strategies, and Market/Economic Updates.

 We all assume that when we deposit our money with a financial institution, whether that be a bank or a investment custodian, that our money is "safe".
 Generally, that assumption will hold true and you'll be able to sleep soundly at...Read More